 For most states, this is sufficient.
-If your voting state requires more information, they will contact you after you send in your form.
-If that happens, please get in touch with us if you need help with documentation to support your right to vote.
+If your voting state requires more information, they will contact you after you send in your form--or preferably, you should contact them to make sure they've accepted your form.
+You can look up the contact information at: www.votefromabroad.org/states (scroll down to "Find Your Election Office").

+If your state does require more, please get in touch with us if you need help with documentation to support your right to vote.